Don Cardwell: New York Mets

 Pitching mostly as a spot starter, Cardwell went 12–22 in his first two seasons with the Mets.
 In the 1969 season, he went 8–10 in a rotation with pitchers Tom Seaver, Jerry Koosman, Nolan Ryan and Gary Gentry, helping them win the World Series.
 In late July of that year, he had a 3–9 record, then won five straight, including a 1–0 shutout in the second game of a September 12 doubleheader against the Pirates (in the first game, Koosman had also blanked the Pirates 1–0; both pitchers drove in the only run in their respective games).
 This victory, the ninth of a ten-game winning streak for the Mets, came two days after the Mets had taken over first place for good in the National League East (in 1969 the two leagues had been split into two divisions) by leapfrogging past the Chicago Cubs, who had been in first place for much of the season before stumbling down the stretch.

 Atlanta Braves

 Cardwell was sold to the Atlanta Braves in July 1970, where he ended his major league career.
 In his 14 major league seasons, he won 102 games while losing 138 games with 1,211 strikeouts in 2,1222/3 innings pitched.
-Although only a career .135 hitter, Cardwell hit 15 home runs with 53 RBI.
+Although only a career .135 hitter, Cardwell hit 15 home runs with 53 runs batted in.